Campaign of the Month: October 2017

 Sommer met his demise along with a great many other ghouls (and two archons) in 1989 in Northern Germany during an attempt to capture a Lupine for study.
 I was present for attempt, and the attached mission report (see Attachment #9) is largely accurate.
 What it does not reflect is that in the aftermath of the disaster Magister North went to considerable lengths to have Sommer’s body recovered and buried near his birthplace in Ruhr.
 Additional investigations have revealed that while in Magister North’s service he was allowed to sire numerous children in the region (and perhaps elsewhere).

 Jonathan’s long time bodyguard, thug, enforcer, and wet-works man, Konrad was the son of a German coal miner and miner himself turned officer in the Wehrmacht turned officer in the Waffen SS that fell into Jonathan’s hands during the annexation of Austria (Anschluss).
-Throughout World War II he served as a potent tool in Jonathan’s arsenal, especially as he rose to the rank of Major in the closing year of the war.
+Throughout World War II he served as a potent tool in Jonathan’s arsenal, especially as he rose to the rank of major in the closing year of the war.
 Faked his death in the last days of the war at his domitor’s insistence and became his bodyguard and enforcer after the war.
-Met his end along with many other ghouls defending his domitor and fellow archons from a pack of Lupines in 1989 when an expedition by E-Division went badly wrong in.
-Jonathan felt strongly enough about the ghoul’s death that he had his remains (too call it a body would be too generous) recovered and buried near his ancestral home.
+Met his end along with many other ghouls defending his domitor and fellow archons from a pack of Lupines in 1989 when an expedition by E Division went badly wrong.
+Jonathan felt strongly enough about the ghoul’s death that he had his remains (to call it a body would be too generous) recovered and buried near his ancestral home.

-A physical monster of a man in life, standing almost 6’8, Konrad was truly monstrous in the service of Jonathan, racking up a body count that was prolific by any standard, often in the background without his domitor’s direct oversight.
+A physical monster of a man in life, standing almost 6’8", Konrad was truly monstrous in the service of Jonathan, racking up a body count that was prolific by any standard, often in the background without his domitor’s direct oversight.
 His loss has forced Jonathan into more direct confrontations of his own, towards greater and more personal violence.
-Attempts to replace him have met with very mixed success, with none thus far able to meet the rigorous standard set by their predecessor, and a great many ending up in the ground beside him.
+Attempts to replace him have met with mixed success.
+None thus far have met the rigorous standard set by their predecessor, and a great many ended up in the ground beside him.